Belin Memorial United Methodist – Murrells Inlet, South Carolina

 South Carolina | SC Picture Project | Georgetown County Photos | Belin Memorial United Methodist

-This beautiful seaside church in Murrells Inlet was founded in 1925 and named for the Reverend James L. Belin (pronounced Blane), a local Methodist minister and well-known community philanthropist of the Waccamaw Neck area.
+This beautiful seaside edifice in Murrells Inlet was built in 1991 to resemble the first church that sat here, constructed in 1925.
+However, the roots of this church date back several generations earlier.
+It is named for the Reverend James L. Belin (pronounced Blane), a local Methodist minister and well-known community philanthropist of the Waccamaw Neck area.
 The Neck, as the Waccamaw Neck is often called, refers to the land between the Waccamaw River and the Atlantic Ocean and includes Pawleys Island, Litchfield Beach, and Murrells Inlet.

 Prior to his tragic 1859 death in a horse and carriage accident, the Reverend Belin established a trust fund to benefit various mission projects.
 Today Belin’s trust fund continues being allocated to missions determined by the South Carolina Conference of the United Methodist Church.
 He also was known for ministering to the slaves who worked on the area’s prolific rice plantations, though many historians say that planters employed such missionaries as a form of control by indoctrinating slaves into submission by use of Biblical teachings.
 Belin himself owned a family rice plantation – Wachesaw Plantation – which he conferred to his nephew, Dr. Allard Belin Flagg, prior to his death.